WHAT IS MENTORING?

 WHY SHOULD I MENTOR?

 MENTOR Nebraska believes all children have the potential to succeed in life and contribute to society, but not all children get the support they need to thrive.
-There are more than --- youth in Nebraska who could benefit from a positive mentoring relationship.
+There are thousands of youth in Nebraska who could benefit from a positive mentoring relationship.
 Most mentoring programs have a waiting list of youth who want to be matched with a mentor.

 Mentoring, at its core, guarantees young people that there is someone who cares about them, assures them they are not alone in dealing with day-to-day challenges, and makes them feel like they matter.
 Research confirms that quality mentoring relationships have powerful positive effects on young people in a variety of personal, academic, and professional situations.
 Ultimately, mentoring connects a young person to personal growth and development, and social and economic opportunity.
 Yet one in three young people will grow up without this critical asset.